2018 Sinking Fund Ballot Information

 Yes.
 Each school complied a Sinking Fund wish list, and McCarthy & Smith attached a budget to each item.
 We are finalizing a few numbers, and will post them on the Sinking Fund website very soon.

-One example of a project that wouldn’t be considered are additions to our schools to create multi-purpose/cafeteria spaces.
+One project example that wouldn’t be considered is a multi-purpose/cafeteria space addition to many of our schools.
 This cost is just not feasible on the current $700,000 Sinking Fund budget.

 What typical repairs would be included the annual 3-5% repair budget as recommended by IDS?

 The 3-5% of building value included as a repair/facility upgrade budget is an industry guideline.
 Items that typically are included in this scope of work include roof and paving repair/improvements, building envelope (e.g. windows, doors) repair/replacements, HVAC repair/improvement/replacement, and lighting.